Marclie/SuaveStateScanner/README.md

     rc2 energy2 property2.1 property2.2 --->

 For data that is not perfectly square, the script will break.
-If it is not feasible to run further calculations, the user can replace missing data with inf.
-The script will ignore these points for calculating finite differences.
+If it is not feasible to run further calculations, the user can replace missing energies and/or properties with nan or inf.
+The script will ignore these points for calculating finite differences by interpolating over them (A warning message will indicate this).
+The final output will keep the nan or inf values and will not interpolate over them.
 However, the user should be aware that the script will not effectively reorder states if there are too many missing.

 Configuration File Format
 -------------------------